Call to order: 01352 757777

 Glycogen-Sparing Effect

 By providing slow-release energy, beet pulp reduces the horse’s need to draw on stored glycogen in muscles and liver.
 Glycogen is a critical energy reserve used during exercise.
-Studies show that horses fed beet pulp have more glycogen left in muscle tissue post-exercise than those fed grains, helping to prevent fatigue and enhance performance.
+Some studies suggest that fibre-based diets may reduce reliance on glycogen during exercise compared to high-starch feeds, potentially supporting more sustained energy release.
+[6]

 Overall, beet pulp is an effective feed choice for performance horses, providing energy, hydration, and digestive health benefits that support peak athletic performance.